tofrank7/Excel_Project_Data_Analytics/Project_1_Dashboard/README.md

 ## Introduction

-This data jobs salary dashboard was created to help job seekers, like myself, investigate salaries for their desired jobs and ensure they are being compensated fairly.
+This data jobs salary dashboard was created to help job seekers, like myself, investigate salaries for their target roles and ensure they’re being fairly compensated.

 The dataset was provided by Luke Barousse as part of his Excel for Data Analytics course.
 It contains real-world salary data for a variety of data-related roles, including information on job titles, average annual salaries, countries, work schedules, and essential skills.